-Awarding Institution: Kingston University Teaching Institution: Location: Roehampton Vale Language of Delivery: English Delivery mode: Primarily campus based (up to 20% of scheduled L&T hours delivered online) Learning mode(s): With Professional Placement Full-time Minimum period of registration: With Professional Placement - 5 Full-time - 4 Maximum period of registration: With Professional Placement - 9 Full-time - 8 Entry requirements Kingston University typically uses a range of entry requirements to assess an applicant's suitability for our courses.
+Awarding Institution: Kingston University Teaching Institution: Kingston University Location: Roehampton Vale Language of Delivery: English Delivery mode: Primarily campus based (up to 20% of scheduled L&T hours delivered online) Learning mode(s): Full-time With Professional Placement With foundation year Minimum period of registration: Full-time - 3 With Professional Placement - 4 With foundation year - 4 Maximum period of registration: Full-time - 6 With Professional Placement - 7 With foundation year - 8 Entry requirements Kingston University typically uses a range of entry requirements to assess an applicant's suitability for our courses.
 Most course requirements are based on UCAS Tariff points, usually stipulated as a range, and are sometimes coupled with minimum grades in specific relevant subjects.
 We may also use interview, portfolio and performance pieces to assess an applicant's suitability for the course.
 We recognise that every person's journey to Higher Education is different and unique and in some cases we may take into account work experience and other non-standard pathways onto University level study.

 Additionally, all non-UK applicants must meet our English language requirements.
 Please see our course pages on the Kingston University website for the most up to date entry requirements Regulated by The University and its courses are regulated by the Office for Students Programme Accredited by: Not accredited yet Approved Variants: Where a module has more than one element of assessment, in addition to the normal requirement that a student must pass the module on aggregate, there are additional requirements for the student to pass elements of assessment in the module separately in order to achieve an overall pass for the module.
 Such additional module-specific requirements are outlined in the Module Descriptors.
 To comply with the Engineering Council regulations, a maximum of 30 credits in the programme can be compensated.
 Is this Higher or Degree Apprenticeship course?
 No